Social Sciences for Walk-in Access - Recommended Resources

 Web of Science – part of the Web of Knowledge collection of databases – consists of a number of databases containing information gathered from thousands of scholarly journals, books, book series, reports and conferences.
 Three citation databases (Science Citation Index Expanded (1970-), Social Sciences Citation Index and Arts (1975-) and Humanities Citation Index (1975-)) also contain the references cited by the authors of the articles.
 You can use these references to do cited reference searching, allowing you to find articles that cite a previously published work.
 Conference Proceedings Citation Index – Science includes the published literature of the most significant conferences, symposia, seminars, colloquia, workshops, and conventions in a wide range of scientific disciplines.

-- Additional pages for Social Sciences for Walk-in Access
+- Pages for Social Sciences for Walk-in Access